fedegiaj/fedegiaj/README.md

 ### Hi there 👋

-I'm currently studying computer science in Amsterdam!
+CS student in the Netherlands!